 Is it winter or spring..?
 Nobody in the Detroit region really knows, especially March.
-Regardless of this month's conditions, here are five tips for surviving - and dare we say thriving - within the most unpredictable month of the recreational year.
+Regardless of this month's conditions, here is our March Survival Guide: five tips for surviving, and dare we say thriving, within the most unpredictable month of the recreational year.

 The idea for this article struck me exactly one year ago today, as I stared at the muddy soup that had previously resembled the Milford Mountain Biking Trail.
 The trail was simply unrideable, so my mind started racing to other recreational pursuits that I could substitute for my ill-fated MTB session.